gr0uch/simulacra/README.md

 The DOM will update if any of the bound keys are assigned.

-All mount functions are "offline" operations, they mutate elements which exist only in memory.
-By default, the value will be assigned to the element's `textContent` property (or `value` or `checked` for inputs), additional functions for mounting and unmounting may be used for arbitrary element manipulation.
+By default, the value will be assigned to the element's `textContent` property (or `value` or `checked` for inputs), a user-defined mutator function may be used for arbitrary element manipulation.

-The mount & unmount functions are passed in as the second and third arguments respectively, and have the signature (`node`, `value`, `oldValue`, `index`).
-For example, to manipulate a node before mounting it, one may do this:
+The mutator function may be passed as the second argument to Simulacra.js, and has the signature (`node`, `value`, `oldValue`, `index`).
+For example, to manipulate a node in a custom way, one may do this:

 ```js
 bind($('.name'), function (node, value) {